Jim Jeffords: Political career

+State politics

 Jeffords won a seat in the Vermont Senate in 1966.
 During his 1967 to 1969 term, Jeffords served on the General and Judiciary Committees.
 He followed that success in 1968 with a victory in the race for Attorney General of Vermont.
-He was a Presidential Elector for Vermont in 1972, and voted for reelection of the Nixon–Agnew ticket.
+He was a presidential elector for Vermont in 1972, and voted for reelection of the Nixon–Agnew ticket.
 Jeffords sought the Republican Party nomination for governor in 1972, but was defeated in the primary by Luther "Fred" Hackett.

 Congressman

 In 1974, after winning the Republican nomination with a plurality in a three-way race, he won Vermont's sole seat in the U.S. House of Representatives, where he served for 14 years.
 Jeffords was a member of the Agriculture and Education and Labor Committees, and rose through seniority to become the ranking Republican on Education and Labor.
 Jeffords was the only Republican to vote against the Ronald Reagan tax cuts of 1981, and was a supporter of both abortion rights and expanded protections for the rights of gays and lesbians.
 In addition, he was recognized as a moderate-to-liberal Republican because of his pro-environment positions and his support for the National Endowment for the Arts.

+Jeffords endorsed fellow moderate Republican John B. Anderson in his campaign for the 1980 Republican Party presidential primaries.